-‘Maybe next year’ or ‘when I have saved a little bit more money’ – those are things that I used to say on a regular basis before March of this year.
+“Maybe next year” or “when I have saved a little bit more money” – those are things that I used to say on a regular basis before March of this year.

-Sadly, my Dad, a retired Professor with an immense zest for life, was knocked down and killed by a car in March and life as I know it changed forever.
+Sadly, my Dad, a retired professor with an immense zest for life, was knocked down and killed by a car in March and life as I know it changed forever.
 As messages of condolences from all over the world started to pour in, I started to realise how much travelling, friendship and experiencing different cultures had meant to my Dad.

-That weekend, inspired by the travel journal and my friend’s new found passion for adventure, I started to explore different locations and itineraries online and was drawn towards Flash Pack’s Sri Lanka trip…a country I had wanted to visit for a long time.
+That weekend, inspired by the travel journal and my friend’s newfound passion for adventure, I started to explore different locations and itineraries online and was drawn towards Flash Pack’s Sri Lanka trip; a country I had wanted to visit for a long time.

-The past few years had not exactly been full of confidence boosting moments – the end of a five year relationship, a London dating scene that had been reduced to the romantic equivalent of ordering a pizza (and as I stated to lovely my roommate on the trip, I would rather have a pizza) and then losing my Dad in such a tragic way, all accumulated in a real loss of self.
+The past few years had not exactly been full of confidence-boosting moments.
+The end of a five-year relationship, a London dating scene that had been reduced to the romantic equivalent of ordering a pizza (and as I stated to lovely my roommate on the trip, I would rather have a pizza), and then losing my Dad in such a tragic way, all accumulated in a real loss of self.

 I was worried that I would not fit in with the tour group and my newly acquired ‘life hesitation’ would seep through and make me reserved and introverted.
-In fact, what I discovered by travelling on such a tour, is that you can just be yourself at whatever confidence level you find yourself on at time of travel.
+In fact, what I discovered by travelling on such an adventure, is that you can just be yourself at whatever confidence level you find yourself on at time of travel.

 Sri Lanka as a country was amazing with its lush scenery, friendly people and diverse history, but it was the confidence growth and ability to finally press the ‘reset’ button that was the most astonishing element.
-It really helped me to start to re-balance my life once more…
+It really helped me to start to re-balance my life once more.

 For months after my Dad’s death, I had a big fear of going out at night-time (the accident happened at night and I think on some sub-conscious level, I must have associated night-time with bad things happening).
 I am pleased that travelling 7,000 miles on my own has allowed me to conquer that fear (and enjoy cocktails on the beach after dark)!

-There will always be stresses, strains and responsibilities in daily life, but life is short and being able to take time out for yourself to see another aspect of it is an amazing feeling and helps to put things into perspective.
+There will always be stresses, strains and responsibilities in daily life, but life is short and being able to take time out for yourself to see another aspect of it is an amazing feeling, and helps to put things into perspective.

 Scrolling through some old text messages from my Dad, I came across some of us discussing a recent trip he had taken to India.
 I tell him that I would l would really like to go to India too, but caveat it heavily with concerns, hesitations and doubts.
-My Dad simply responds ‘Go for India!”
+My Dad simply responds, “Go for India!”